Director: Armando Crispino

 Review:

-That also serves up the potential for the film to rely quite heavily on the secondary storyline involving the character study it turns out.
-The gradual personality shift that occurs here with the initial starting point painting her as the backward-thinking, shy introvert who’s got her head in her studies to the point of either forgetting social manners or her boyfriend is a fine charge that signals a genuine evolution of her the longer the film goes along.
-The way she interacts with those around her and the gradual change that this highlights is quite intriguing with the psychological impact it showcases how the case has transformed her.
+That also serves up the potential for the film to rely quite heavily on the secondary storyline, involving the character study, it turns out.
+The gradual personality shift that occurs here, with the initial starting point painting her as the backward-thinking, shy introvert who’s got her head in her studies to the point of either forgetting social manners or her boyfriend, is a fine charge that signals a genuine evolution of her, the longer the film goes along.
+The way she interacts with those around her and the gradual change that this highlights is quite intriguing, with the psychological impact it showcases how the case has transformed her.

 However, while this setup allows for an immensely well-detailed storyline, this does have the side effect of focusing on the characters to the detriment of the slashing.
-The very deliberate pacing goes heavily on how the interactions with those around her or how the murder spree has started to intermingle her and the boyfriend is based quite heavily on understanding the psychological implication of everything but the low body count suffers as a result.
-As there are less than half a dozen of these scenes and not much in the way of genuine stalking here, this one comes off as quite weak in the sense of wanting the body-count style of genre effort.
+The very deliberate pacing goes heavily on how the interactions with those around her or how the murder spree has started to intermingle her and the boyfriend is based quite heavily on understanding the psychological implications of everything, but the low body count suffers as a result.
+As there are fewer than half a dozen of these scenes and not much in the way of genuine stalking here, this one comes off as quite weak in the sense of wanting the body-count style of genre effort.

 As well, there’s also the film’s reliance on cliches for the killer and their motivations.
-The whole concept of the motivation being based on the procurance of greed feels way too convenient here as if it’s an expected hope more than an aspect of the story that’s been designed and integrated into what’s going on by way of the reveals that come about.
+The whole concept of the motivation being based on the procurement of greed feels way too convenient here, as if it’s an expected hope more than an aspect of the story that’s been designed and integrated into what’s going on by way of the reveals that come about.
 Instead, this setup is quite lackluster as it comes off rather expectedly and isn’t that big of a shock as a result, especially since that also means the killer comes off quite easy to guess with all sorts of nonsense to come about having to believe the murders are played as they are.
 All of these end up bringing the film down.

 Overview: ***/5